All Episodes

 I'm sorry.

-You're thinking of the KT.
+You're thinking of the KT event, yes.

 Yes, it looks as if the KT event did kill off the dinosaurs or possibly lots of things during the Jurassic.

-But it did something else too that's very interesting.
+But it did something else, too, that's very interesting.

-It appears to have sideswiped Mars to the point where it really disabled the atmosphere and sort of set into motion a dynamic which robbed Mars of its atmosphere.
+It appears to have sideswiped Mars to the point where it really disabled the atmosphere and sort of set into motion a dynamic, which robbed Mars of its atmosphere?

 There is thought to be, and I had a physicist on the show last night, I know you heard part of it.